KayelGee/token-attacher/README.md

 Attach anything(even other tokens and their attached elements aswell) to tokens, so that they move when the token moves and rotate/move when the token rotates.
 Resizing the base token will also resize all attached elements.

+Baileywiki created a great showcase and tutorial video for the 4.0 release.
+I recommend it if you're updating from 3.x to 4.0 or if you haven't yet used Token Attacher at all: https://www.youtube.com/watch?v=vEtyhxMUFTA

-Attached elements can no longer be selected via the rectangle selection tool of each layer, unless the attach ui of the base token is open.
+Attached elements can no longer be selected via the rectangle selection tool of each layer, unless the attach ui of the base token is open or you use the unlock feature.
 Attached elements can still be interacted with via double left or right click.
 Attached elements can no longer move independently of the base token.
-When dragging an actor to the canvas the attached tiles will be sorted to the top.
+When dragging an prefab to the canvas the attached tiles will be sorted to the top(but still respect their z order inside the prefab).

 To be able to attach measure templates, lights, sounds and journals you need the select-tool-everywhere module, as of writing this there is no select tool in those controls.
 You can also attach those by using the new all layer select tool in combination with a select tool on a layer like the token layer.

-Infos for updating from Token Attacher 3.2.x to 4.0:
+## Infos for updating from Token Attacher 3.2.x to 4.0:
  - Backup your world!
  - All Scenes in your world get auto migrated, so that tokens on them will work right away(but it might take some time as every Scene will be loaded)
  - To migrate the Actor Directory: